 Chair | Kevin Sauntry: Chief Executive Officer, Sporting Communities

-In 1986, HYP became Stoke Council’s Parks and Recreation Department until 2000 when it was subject to cutbacks.
-Since then, Kevin has worked professionally as a consultant and voluntarily as a community advocate and unpaid Director of Sporting Communities.
+In 1986, HYP became Stoke Council’s Parks and Recreation Department until 2000, when it was subject to cutbacks.
+Since then, Kevin has worked professionally as a consultant and voluntarily as a community advocate and unpaid director of Sporting Communities.
+He also leads Murphy’s Marbles, a Celtic and Roots Band.

 Secretary | Angela Glendenning